 Managing the virus and taking precautions

 If you experience any coronavirus symptoms including a new continuous cough, a high temperature, a loss of, or change in your normal sense of taste or smell (anosmia), please follow government guidelines on self-isolation and quarantine.
-Please stay at home until you are fully recovered, complete the King’s self-isolation form and record your sickness absence in the usual way.
+Please see the King's self-isolation guide for students and stay at home until you are fully recovered.
+Complete the King’s self-isolation form and record your sickness absence in the usual way.

 If you have been in close contact (within 2 metres) of someone that has tested positive for COVID-19, or if you are notified by NHS Test and Trace or King's university or King's Residences or your close contact you will need to self-isolate.
 Please see the government guidance for contacts.
 See also: Coronavirus Contact Tracing Privacy Notice.